johnwilliamstech/Debian-XFCE-Customization-Scripts/README.md

 # Debian-XFCE-Customization-Script
-A series of scripts to customize Debian XFCE Operating System, with a focus on containerization.
+A series of scripts to customize Debian XFCE Operating System, with a focus on containerization, privacy, & security.
+By using anything in this project, you agree that the project is not liable to any damage to your data or systems.

 <b>To Do List</b>:
 - [x] Create Base Application Script